 But not just any content.
 We’re talking relevant, creative, engaging content that actually gets read.

-And that’s exactly what you’ll get in this chapter.
+And that’s exactly what you’ll get.
 Here we cover the six steps of the creative process, in depth and with specific examples showing you how to turn your idea into a finished piece of content.

-Just to be clear: In this chapter, we talk primarily about how to write content.
+Just to be clear.
+We’re talking primarily about how to write content.
 That doesn’t mean we think you ought to be creating blog posts only or that written content is somehow better.

 It’s just that all content ultimately starts with the written word.
 The steps you take to present your ideas in a video are the same as you’d use in an article.
 It’s only in production that things change.

-So no matter what type of content you plan to create, the processes you learn in this chapter can help.
+So no matter what type of content you plan to create, the processes you learn can help.
 Follow these same steps, no matter what kind of content you want to create, and you’ll end up with high-value content that gets your brand noticed.

 The Creative Process